Stockgro And The Economic Times Announce Strategic Partnership To Empower Indian Investors

-(MENAFN- ForPressRelease) Mumbai, April 29, 2024: In a significant development in the financial education landscape, StockGro, India's leading social investment platform, has partnered with The Economic Times to leverage The EconomicTimes' ET Markets extensive knowledge base in equity markets.
+In a significant development in the financial education landscape, StockGro , India's leading social investment platform, has partnered with The Economic Times to leverage The EconomicTimes' ET Markets extensive knowledge base in equity markets.
 This collaboration marks a monumental step towards expanding StockGro's mission to democratize financial education and empower Indians to achieve financial freedom with partnerships with leader platforms for equity market news and knowledge.
 With this partnership, StockGro aims to reach a wider audience and create tailored content to educate investors, beginners and the seasoned alike.

 Did you know that 72% of Indians lack the essential financial knowledge required for effective investing?
 With India poised to become a global economic powerhouse, the need for comprehensive financial education is more critical than ever.
 The country's economy is expected to grow to a staggering $5 trillion by 2025, presenting a vast opportunity for wealth creation.
 This growth underscores the importance of addressing the financial literacy gap among new investors.